Rth2608/cre_hackathon_Rth/cre-operator-verifier/README.md

 This folder contains a minimal verifier workflow where:

-- Node workers **do not** hold raw LLM API keys.
+- Node workers **do not** hold raw provider API keys.
-- The operator stores the API key in CRE secrets (`llmApiKey`).
+- The operator stores key material in CRE secrets (`llmApiKey`).
-- Workflow uses `ConfidentialHTTPClient` to call the embedding API.
+- Workflow uses `ConfidentialHTTPClient` for secret-backed outbound model calls.

+## Where this fits in the architecture

+This service is the verifier side of the LLM consensus layer:

+1. Orchestrator dispatches requests to worker endpoints.
+2. Worker runs with `RUNTIME_NODE_EXECUTION_MODE=cre_confidential_http`.
+3. Worker calls this verifier endpoint (`/verify`) with bearer auth.
+4. Verifier returns a synchronous report payload.
+5. Worker signs the report + execution receipt and returns to orchestrator.
+6. Orchestrator aggregates quorum and writes final records onchain.

+In short: this folder implements the confidential verifier that workers call in step 7 of the pipeline diagram.

 ## Folder layout